Tesla robot walks, waves, but doesn't show off complex tasks

 “None of this is cutting edge,” tweeted robotics expert Cynthia Yeung.
 “Hire some PhDs and go to some robotics conferences @Tesla.”

-Yeung also questioned why Tesla opted for its robot to have a human-like hand with five fingers, noting “there’s a reason why” warehouse robots developed by startup firms use pinchers with two or three fingers.
+Yeung also questioned why Tesla opted for its robot to have a human-like hand with five fingers, noting “there’s a reason why” warehouse robots developed by startup firms use pinchers with two or three fingers or vacuum-based grippers.

 Musk said that Friday night was the first time the early robot walked onstage without a tether.
 Tesla’s goal, he said, is to make an “extremely capable” robot in high volumes — possibly millions of them — at a cost that could be less than a car, that he guessed would be less than $20,000.